cloudsurf-digital/illuminati/README.md

 Store your configuration file in either ./sauron.conf or /etc/sauron.conf, in conf- style format.
 Each section can be the name of a metric, and then the paramters specific to that metric.
-All metrics at least include a name, which must be provided in the configuration file.
+All metrics at least include a name, which must be provided in the configuration file, next to the metric name as in "metric:name".
 There also __must__ be a section called "sauron," which specifies the interval (in seconds) that should be used in between running the metrics.
 Optionally, you can provide a "namespace" parameter, which is what the custom metrics are reported under.
-If you don't provide it, it uses the instance-id of the the machine running it.
+If you don't provide it, it uses the hostname of the system running it.
 For example:

 	[sauron]
 	interval = 60

-	[DiskMetric]
-	name = root
+	[DiskMetric:root]
 	path = /
 	keys = percent,inodes

-	[MySQLMetric]
-	name = mysql
+	[MySQLMetric:mysql]
 	host = localhost
 	user = dan
 	passwd = somepassword

-	[SphinxMetric]
-	name = sphinx
+	[SphinxMetric:sphinx]

 Metrics
 =======